dekts/Django-python-pro/README.md

 # Django-python-pro
-Small Django project of Bookmark Blog
+Simple Django project of Bookmark Blog

 Note: Under Linux and Mac OS X root privileges may be required.